borntofrappe/game-development/06 Angry Birds/Angry Birds 10/README.md

 end
 ```

-With `isDestroyed` then, you remove the obstacles from the `self.obstacles` table as well.
+With `isDestroyed`, then, you remove the obstacles from the `self.obstacles` table as well.

 ```lua
 for i = #self.obstacles, 1, -1 do